 I have been a loyal Android smartphone user for quite a few years.
 I thoroughly enjoy using the phone with ultra-large display coupled with the amazing touchscreen.
 However, at times I become a bit disappointed with the poor functioning of the touchscreen.

 There are quite a few occasions when touchscreen suddenly stops responding.
-Fortunately, there are some tricks which I have learned over the years in order to troubleshoot this issue.
+Fortunately, there are some tips and tricks to fix touchscreen problems on Android device which I have learned over the years in order to troubleshoot this issue.
 I would like to share those tips with you all.
 Let’s take a look!

 How to Fix Touchscreen Problems on Android Device

 This is the easiest way to fix some minor issues like app freezing.
 Reboot your device as usual and check out if the touchscreen has begun to work properly or not.

 Check out the RAM of your smartphone as it could be causing the issue.
 If your device doesn’t have sufficient RAM, it would not only run slowly but also hang repeatedly.

 In order to fix the issue, you need to remove the bloatware (pre-installed apps) and other unnecessary apps which you don’t use much.